<include> tag is used within your master changelog to reference other changelogs.

 Create a master changelog file, if you do not have one already.

 The master changelog file works as a configuration file that will hold all the references to all your other changelogs.
-Your master changelog file must be in XML, YAML, or JSON formats only.
+Your master changelog file must be in an XML, YAML, or JSON format.

 Note: At this time, the